The Best Menstrual Cup for Effortless, Leak-Free Periods

 No, please speak with your gynecologist about period management while pregnant.

-Can I Use It During Menopause?
+May Someone Use It During Menopause?

 Yes, Casco Cup is a favorite among women going through menopause.
 This is because it does not contribute to vaginal dryness, unlike tampons.
 The best menstrual cup also offers amazing all-day protection.